How We Rate Ergonomic Chairs

 1. Adjustability (0–40 points)

 This measures how many ways you can customise the chair to your body.
-More adjustment axes mean you can fine-tune the fit — critical for preventing pain during long sessions.
+More adjustment axes mean you can fine-tune the fit.
+That matters for preventing pain during long sessions.

 | Feature | None | Fixed | 1D | 2D | 3D | 4D |